princomp/princomp.github.io/source/projects/bookmarker/description.md

 #.
 The current page *must be* less than the total number of pages: if at any point during creation or later modification the current page was to become strictly larger than the total number of pages, your class should throw an exception.
 #.
 The total number of pages *must be* strictly positive, but the current page can be positive (0 would be an acceptable value: it means the reader has not started yet).
 #.
-Finally, your class should have two methods,
+Finally, your class should have three methods,

+    - a costructor that takes three arguments (one for the title, one for the total number of pages, and one for the current page),
-    - a `ToString` method that displays, in percentage, how much of the book was read, and how much of the book is left,
+    - a `ToString` method that returns a `string` containing the title, how much of the book was read, and how much of the book is left (the last two in percentage),
-    - one to increment the number of page read by its argument.
+    - a method to increment the number of page read by its argument.

 ## Submission